Groundbreaking research will strengthen child sexual abuse prevention strategies

 The Center for Violence Prevention Research is again partnering with Stop It Now! — experts in child sexual abuse prevention — to advance science that will keep more youth safe from sexual harm.
 Once thought to be perpetrated primarily by adults, the latest data show more than 70% of self-reported child sexual abuse is committed by other juveniles.
 Still, on-the-ground support for youth at risk of harming other youth — and the corresponding research — has fallen short.

 To fill this void, Stop It Now! launched WhatsOK in 2021 as the first and only U.S.-based website and confidential helpline for youth concerned about their sexual interests and actions.
 Stop it Now! created WhatsOK as a one-stop shop to provide at-risk youth with accurate, stigma-free information and answers to questions they may otherwise be too ashamed to ask.
-Importantly, WhatsOK was also designed to help youth learn where they can ask for sustained, outside professional help.
+Importantly, WhatsOK was also designed to help youth learn where they can ask for sustained, professional help.

 But would this novel approach work?
 The Center led an evaluation throughout 2022 and 2023 to measure whether youth would visit WhatsOK to ask about their sexual interests and find help.
 The answer was a resounding “Yes.”
 To date, WhatsOK has received more than 235,000 page views, generated more than 7.8 million social media impressions, and fielded more than 750 inquiries via call, text, email, or chat.